Shortages related to the COVID-19 pandemic: Official assessments

 In the 2000s, the CDC estimated a national shortage of 40–70,000 ventilators in case of pandemic influenza.
 This assessment led to Project Aura, a public-private initiative to design a $3,000 simple to mass-produce ventilator that could supply the Strategic National Stockpile.
 Newport Medical Instruments won the contract, designing and prototyping (2011) the ventilators, and expecting to later profit by moving into the private market where competing devices were sold for $10,000.
 In April 2012, Health and Human Services officials confirmed to the US Congress that the project was on schedule to file for market approval in late 2013, after which the device would go into mass-production.
 In May 2012, US$12 billion medical conglomerate Covidien acquired Newport for $100 million.
 Covidien soon asked to cancel the contract.
 Former Newport executives, officials and executives at rival ventilator companies claimed that Covidien acquired Newport to avoid disturbing its market.
 Covidien merged in 2015 into Medtronic.
-Project Aura contractrf with Philips healthcare.
+Project Aura contracted with Philips healthcare.
 In July 2019, the FDA signed for 10,000 units of their Trilogy Evo portable ventilator to be delivered to the SNS by mid-2020.

 On 25 March 2020, New York Governor Andrew Cuomo forecasting a severe ventilator shortage.
 Cuomo claimed his state would need about 30,000 ventilators to handle the pandemic, against an inventory of 4,000.
 On 27 March, President Donald Trump stated "I don't believe you need 40,000 or 30,000 ventilators", but later that day invoked the Defense Production Act to accelerate production.